argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 secret in the UI/CLI, a suffix gets generated which is a hash of the repository URL.
 This mechanism will be extended to also hash the repository _project_.

+On the API server side no major changes are anticipated to the public API.
+The only change we need to do from the API perspective is to add a `project` parameter when deleting a repository credential.
+To preserve backwards compatibility this option is optional and would only be a required parameter if multiple repository credentials are found for the same URL.

 ### Use cases

 TODO